 Daniel was born in Montreal and has been writing songs and leading bands there all his life, from very early teenaged days in the Harry Rags, to his later endeavours with Shoot the Moon and Percy Farm.
 (He has since begun using an abbreviated version of his actual name, Daniel Isaiah Schachter, as his stage name).
-He signed to Secret City Records in 2010 to record his first solo album, High Twilight.
+He his first solo album, High Twilight, was released by Secret City in 2011.

 Daniel is also an award-winning filmmaker, and is just as likely to draw inspiration from Federico Fellini or Ingmar Bergman as Leonard Cohen or Lou Reed.
 His 2008 short film, Three Mothers, won the A&E Short Filmmaker Award in 2009, and his latest, L’homme qui se croyait l’eau, recently screened at the 2010 Toronto International Film Festival.